Locked and system accounts in your chart of accounts

 - Tracked inventory

 - Registered fixed asset

-If your organization uses payroll in Xero, some other accounts will also be locked because they are:
+If your organisation uses payroll in Xero, some other accounts will also be locked because they are:

 - Default payroll accounts